Government rejects calls to put restaurant and cafe managers on immigration skills shortage list

 But MBIE said Government figures show a different story and that "occupation replacement levels could be sufficient if industry terms and conditions of employment were attractive."

 MBIE said restaurant and cafe managers earned an annual mean salary of $40,027.
-The Restaurant Association, however, said the average salary was $53,000 or a $20.75 hourly rate.
+The Restaurant Association, however, said the average salary was $53,000 or $20.75 hourly rate.

 The Government forecasts occupation growth and retirements was about 682 positions per annum until 2026.
 It said the Ministry of Social Development had 160 jobseekers as of July 2018 who claimed to have more than 12 months of work experience in this occupation.